netotz/pdf-splitter/README.md

 ## Motivation

 This project is the solution to automate a process that I was doing completely manually.
-There is a folder that contains ~250 PDF files.
+There are 3 folders, each containing ~250 PDF files.
 Each file contains one or many documents of a person, and they need to be split into different files each of which has a new name according to a format, e.g. a file is named `1234.pdf` where `1234` is the ID of the person.
 This file contains the person's degree in the first 2 pages and the ID card in the 3rd page.
 So the degree will be extracted from pages 1 and 2 and named `1234-DEGREE-BACH.pdf`, assuming it's a bachelor's, and the ID card from page 3 with name `1234-IDCARD.pdf`.

 The original files don't follow a guideline, thus it's not possible to anticipate the order of the person's documents or if any of them is present at all, so I could only think about automatizing the process of splitting and naming the new files.
 As a result, I developed a simple CLI specifically for this problem.

-After the previous task was done, another one came up: to search for PDF files of some persons, specified by their IDs, and then splitting them following the same guideline of the last task.
+After the previous task was done, another one came up: to search for PDF files of some persons, specified by their IDs, and then splitting them following the same guideline as the previous goal.
-There's a web UI to search the person by her/his ID and select a couple of options to see the PDF.
+There's a web UI to search the person by typing her/his ID, scroll to a section of files, and select a couple of options to finally see the PDF... lots of clicks, and there were ~200 IDs.
-Lots of clicks.

 I have access to the directory that contains the files, so I decided to convert the original one-command tool into a subcommands tool (this README is updated to show it like that), adding a new subcommand to search inside the directory the files that I needed and copy them to a local folder.
+This directory has +60 000 folders and +600 000 files in total.

 ## Usage